Advertiser Disclosure

 Award Deal — Details

-We’re seeing business class availability on flights operated by American Airlines to Australia from a single U.S. city for 2 months at the end of this year.
+We’re seeing business class availability on flights operated by American Airlines to Australia from a single U.S. city for several months.
 These flights are operated by planes with the new business suites (though be aware aircraft swaps can and do happen for logistical needs).

 • Class: Business